KxSystems/docs/docs/ml/automl/userguide/index.md

 Where

--   `tab` is an unkeyed tabular dataset which has the same schema as the run specified
+-   `tab` is an unkeyed tabular dataset which has the same schema as the input data from the run specified in `fpath`
 -   `fpath` the path to the folder in which the /config and /models folders are defined

-returns the predictions on new data based on a previously fitted model and workflow.
+returns the target predictions for new data based on a previously fitted model and workflow.

 ```q
 // New dataset